browserengineering/book/book/animations.md

-In general, layout-inducing animations often have undesirable quality---animating `width` can lead to text jumping around as line breaking changes---and performance implication (the name says it all: these animations require main thread `render` calls.^[Sometimes it's a better user experience to animate layout-inducing properties.
+In general, layout-inducing animations often have undesirable quality---animating `width` can lead to text jumping around as line breaking changes---and performance implication (the name says it all: these animations require main thread `render` calls).^[Sometimes it's a better user experience to animate layout-inducing properties.
 The best example of this is resizing a browser window via a mouse gesture, where it's very useful for the user to see the new layout as they animate.
-Modern browsers are fast enough to do this, but it used to be that instead they would leave a visual "gutter" (a gap between content and the edge of the window) during the animation, to avoid updating layout on every animation frame.]
+Modern browsers are fast enough to do this, but it used to be that instead they would leave a visual *gutter* (a gap between content and the edge of the window) during the animation, to avoid updating layout on every animation frame.]

 This means we're in luck though!
 Visual effect animations can almost always be run on the browser thread, and also GPU-accelerated.
-But I'm getting ahead of myself---let's now take a tour through DOM animations and how to achieve them, before showing how to accelerate them.
+But I'm getting ahead of myself---let's first take a tour through DOM animations and how to achieve them, before figuring how to accelerate them.

 Opacity animations
 ==================